Mann Kee Awaaz Pratigya 2: Development and premiere

-In early 2013, Mann Kee Awaaz Pratigya was confirmed returning with a new season on StarPlus based on story of lead character Pratigya and Krishna's daughters.
+In early 2013, Mann Kee Awaaz Pratigya was confirmed returning with a new season on StarPlus based on the story of the lead characters Pratigya and Krishna's daughters.
 Neha Marda was hired as a lead and the pilot episode was shot and approved by the channel but the series was dropped when the discussions between the production house and channel stalled.